 Oh yes, my fellow gardener, planting a pumpkin on a trellis is not an inane proposal.
 In fact, vertical gardening is a burgeoning gardening technique.
 With urban sprawl comes less space in general with more and more compact housing, meaning tiny gardening spaces.
 For less than ample garden plots, vertical gardening is the answer.
 Growing pumpkins vertically (as well as other crops) also improves air circulation which impedes disease and allows for easy access to fruit.

 Vertical gardening works well on a number of other crops including watermelon!
 Okay, picnic varieties, but watermelon nonetheless.
 Pumpkins need 10 foot or even longer runners to supply ample nutrition for developing fruit.
-As with watermelon, the best choices for planting a pumpkin on a trellis are the smaller varieties such as:
+As with watermelon, the

 - ‘Jack Be Little’